top of page

 2. Skating: When you don’t feel like walking, there are many spots to skate, snow shoe, or do other winter sports for free or with low-fee rentals if needed.

 3. Winter family photoshoot: Parks and green spaces are also a great place to have your own family winter photo shoot.
-Make use of the natural light and capture silly photos with the loved ones in your immediate bubble.
+Make use of the natural light and capture silly photos with the loved ones.

 4. Snow contests: With an abundance of snow throughout the Canadian winters, you can have contests to see who can make the best snowman, or whose snow angel looks the most angelic.